 How to Deal With Past-Due Accounts

 Your credit card account is considered past due once you miss your credit card payment.
-The more past due your account becomes, the more your creditor or lender does to get you to catch up again.
+The longer past due your account gets, the more your creditor or lender does to get you to catch up again.

 When your account is only a little past due, collection efforts are mild.
 For example, you may get a friendly phone call or past-due letter reminding you to make payment.
 As your account gets further behind, the letters and phone calls get more serious and the status of your account or loan may change.
 The impact on your credit score also becomes more significant as your past-due time increases.